Ahmed1492/easy-stay/README.md

 ---

 ## 🏨 Hotel & Room Management (Admin)
+- Each admin manages **only their own hotels**
 - Create new hotels and add rooms
-- Update or remove rooms
+- Update or remove rooms within their hotels
 - Control room availability status
-- View all rooms for each hotel
+- View all rooms for the hotels they own

 ---

 ## 📦 Booking Management
 - **Users:** View personal booking history
 - **Admins:**
-  - View all bookings for their hotels
+  - View all bookings for their hotels only
-  - Update booking statuses
+  - Update booking statuses for their hotels
-  - Monitor room availability
+  - Monitor room availability for their hotels